cytoscape/cytoscape.js-cose-bilkent/README.md

 ```

 *Note that this extension supports only relatively modern browsers.
 Browsers like IE require significant shimming, for example with [core-js](https://www.npmjs.com/package/core-js).*

-*Note that while running Cytoscape in headless mode, stylingEnabled should be set as true because this extension considers node dimensions.*
+*Note that while running Cytoscape.js in headless mode, stylingEnabled option of Cytoscape.js should be set as true because this extension considers node dimensions and some other styling properties.*

 ## Build targets